1/Tuesday

 -

 GOBS Request Deadline Noon.
 Today is the last day to submit a request for GOBS funds to be approved at this Saturday’s Business Meeting for any planned, eligible event, activity, or class taking place after Saturday, April 19th and through Saturday, May 17th or later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
-For CAM events, it’s recommended you submit the GOBS request and get it approved before submitting your event information for publication in ChiMe — so no later than today for events planned for June.
+For CAM events, it’s recommended you submit the GOBS request and get it approved before submitting your event information for publication in ChiMe—

+so no later than today for events planned for June.
 June events need to be submitted by the 1st of May to the activities editor to be included in the June ChiMe.
 An article must be featured in the June ChiMe for GOBS-subsidized July events with an RSVP deadline in June (same 1st of May deadline but article emailed to the editor; see editorial deadline).

-If you’ve registered for CultureQuest® XXXVI (get all the details), but have not submitted your request for GOBS funds, you still have time before the April monthly Business Meeting.
+If you’ve registered for CultureQuest® XXXVI (get all the details), but have not submitted your request for GOBS funds, today was the last chance to submit a GOB request before the April monthly Business Meeting.
 The entire registration fee (and only the registration fee) will be covered and, after the event, reimbursed for approved GOBS requests when you submit your expense form.

 -